-The Case for a Historic Marker; Commemorating Martin Luther King, Jr., in Decatur
+The Case for a Historic Marker; Commemorating Martin Luther King, Jr.

 By Michael Warren, with research support from Decatur High School students Emma Callicutt, Halle Gordon, Alonzo Labiosa, Daxton Pettus, Genesis Reddicks, Adelaide Taylor and Liza Watson, their teachers Katrina Walker and Ben Skillman, and DHS administrators.

 The corner of McDonough Street and West Trinity Place in Decatur, Georgia, is the former site of DeKalb County’s Civil and Criminal Court and Jail,1, 2, 3 where in October 1960, the Rev. Martin Luther King, Jr., was sentenced,4, 5 jailed6 and driven off in chains7 to serve a sentence of four months of hard labor8 for violating probation in a misdemeanor traffic case.9 Segregationists were hoping to send a message that would stifle the civil rights movement.10 Instead, the illegal11 sentence prompted John F. Kennedy, Jr., and Robert F. Kennedy to intercede with Southern politicians on King’s behalf with only days to go before the presidential election, accelerating the Civil Rights movement and revealing the power of Black voters to bring change.